hindu-comm/weblogs/manasataramgini/2014/05/2014-05-29_the-engineer-the-dead-fish-and-the-bag-of-earth-v.md

 test the same against their toxins.
 Once confirmed, you all should make viruses exactly like those of Dick Shuman but now having the immunity protein genes in place of those of the toxins.
-Let Vrishchika then put them on trial as an experimental treatment for those infected.”
+Let Vrishchika then put them on trial as an experimental treatment forthose infected.”

 Of course things are easier said than done.
 The pressure was mounting on all fronts with kAla turning on even as the writhing of the serpent